siteline/swiftui-introspect/README.md

 Introspect allows you to get the underlying UIKit element of a SwiftUI view.

-With Introspect, you can access `UITableView` to modify separators, or `UINavigationController` to customize the tab bar.
+For instance, with Introspect you can access `UITableView` to modify separators, or `UINavigationController` to customize the tab bar.

 How it works
 ------------